calcitem/Fishmill/Readme.md

     Clear the hash table.

   * #### Ponder
-    Let Stockfish ponder its next move while the opponent is thinking.
+    Let Fishmill ponder its next move while the opponent is thinking.

   * #### MultiPV
     Output the N best lines (principal variations, PVs) when searching.
     Leave at 1 for best performance.

   * #### Skill Level
-    Lower the Skill Level in order to make Stockfish play weaker (see also UCI_LimitStrength).
+    Lower the Skill Level in order to make Fishmill play weaker (see also UCI_LimitStrength).
     Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.